-Cross-training staff has long been viewed as a useful way to groom future managers.
-Today, the practice has moved beyond managerial candidates to all levels, and there are good reasons behind this change.
+Cross-training staff has long been viewed as a useful way to train future managers.
+Today, the practice has moved beyond managerial candidates to all levels.

-Recently, the practice has been revived and applied to rank-and-file employees.
-The intention is to strengthen teams, give employees more opportunities to advance and create redundancies in case key team members leave.
-It can be useful to prepare a company for dealing with challenges presented by unforeseen emergencies, such as a sudden death, a disaster or a pandemic.
+The intention is to strengthen teams, give employees more opportunities to advance and to have back up in case key team members leave.
+It can also be useful to prepare a company for dealing with challenges presented by changes, such as economic shifts, a disaster or a pandemic.

 While cross-training may seem like a no-brainer, it’s not without risks and requires planning to be carried out well.
 In other words, successful cross-training requires more than simply teaching employees new skills and plugging them into different or unfamiliar roles as needed.

-Although the process takes time to develop and implement, it can help employees, clients and your business.
+Although the process takes time to develop and implement, it can help employees, clients and your business thrive and ensure business continuity.
 Doing it wrong, however, can negatively impact morale – and potentially be costly to your bottom line.

 Here’s what to know when cross-training staff: